-- Uncontested divorces (agreement has already been reached): If you and your spouse have separated and you have already done the hard work of reaching an agreement on how you would like to share custody and divide your property, then Limited Scope Representation may be ideal for your situation.
+- Uncontested divorces–agreement has been reached: If you and your spouse have separated and you have already done the hard work of reaching an agreement on how you would like to share custody and divide your property, then Limited Scope Representation may be ideal for your situation.
 Our office can assist you with preparing the appropriate court documents to finalize your case.
 We can draft the Marital Settlement Agreement (“MSA”) to memorialize your agreement in writing and submit the MSA to the court for entry of judgment.

-- Uncontested divorces (amicable resolution on the horizon): If you have not yet reached an agreement, but you feel confident that you and your spouse will be able to reach an amicable resolution in the near future, then Limited Scope Representation could be the right choice for you.
-Our office can providing ongoing consultations throughout your divorce, assist you in preparing the necessary paperwork along the way, help you negotiate a settlement of all issues in your case, and prepare a Marital Settlement Agreement for entry of judgment with the court.
+- Contested divorces–agreement can be reached: If you have not yet reached an agreement, but you feel confident that you and your spouse will be able to reach an amicable resolution in the near future, then Limited Scope Representation could be the right choice for you.
+Our office can provide ongoing consultations throughout your divorce, assist you in preparing the necessary paperwork along the way, help you negotiate a settlement of all issues in your case, and prepare a Marital Settlement Agreement for entry of judgment with the court.

 - Parties are attending private mediation: If you and your spouse are attending private mediation, the mediator is acting in a neutral capacity and does not represent either of you.
 However, you are both entitled to have independent legal counsel while attending mediation.
 Limited Scope Representation can be of benefit to you while you attend mediation.
 Our office can provide ongoing consultations while you attend mediation with your spouse, and we can also assist you with reviewing any documents prepared by the mediator.

-- Contested temporary orders (drafting Request for Order): If you need temporary orders (such as temporary custody orders and support orders) before your case is finalized, but you have not been able to reach an agreement with your spouse on these interim matters, then you will need to file a Request for Order with the court to obtain the needed orders.
-Our office can help you prepare the required paperwork to file your Request for Order and you would make the court appearance on your own.
+- Filing a Request for Order: If you need temporary orders (such as temporary custody orders and support orders) before your case is finalized, but you have not been able to reach an agreement with your spouse on these interim matters, then you will need to file a Request for Order (“RFO”) with the court to obtain the needed orders.
+Our office can help you prepare the required paperwork to file your RFO and you would make the court appearance on your own.
 Even after the RFO is filed, our office can still help you reach an agreement with the other side to avoid having to go to court; if court is inevitable, then you would make the court appearance on your own or retain a litigation attorney.

 - Document review: If you and your spouse have a draft Marital Settlement Agreement prepared, you may need an attorney to review the document.
-The MSA may have been prepared by you and/or your spouse; the MSA may have been prepared by your spouse’s attorney; or the MSA may have been prepared by a private mediator.
-In any of those scenarios, you would benefit from having an attorney review the MSA.
+Whether you prepared the MSA, or it was prepared by your spouse, your spouse’s attorney, or a mediator, you would benefit from having your own attorney review the MSA.
 Our office can meet with you to review the agreement before you finalize the document and sign.

 Not all Family Law cases are well suited for Limited Scope Representation, including cases that involve extremely technical matters or cases that involve issues that rely on a complex analysis of the law.
 There could be other reasons why a case is not appropriate for Limited Scope Representation.
 Every case, whether complex or seemingly straightforward, is unique and requires an evaluation by an attorney to determine the appropriate type of representation.
 Contact the Law Office of Christine Nguyen Thomas for an initial consultation to learn more about your options so that you can make the best choice for you and your family.

-Contact the Law Office of Christine Nguyen Thomas for a consultation with an experienced Ventura County Family Law Attorney to evaluate your case and see if Limited Scope Representation is right for you and your Family Law matter.
+Contact the Law Office of Christine Nguyen Thomas for a consultation with an experienced Ventura County Family Law Attorney to evaluate your divorce case and see if Limited Scope Representation, or unbundled legal services, is right for you and your Family Law matter.

-The office is centrally located mid-county in Oxnard, in the National University building, across from The Collection shopping center, off the 101 freeway at Oxnard Blvd.
+The office is centrally located mid-county in Oxnard, in the National University building, across from The Collection shopping center and Whole Foods Market, off the 101 freeway at Oxnard Blvd.